Jump ARCHES Fall 2022 Priority RFP Call

 Solutions will incorporate aspects of the following:

-- Digital Health and Data Science: This area concerns designing technologies to improve tele-medicine, data gathering, sensor design, designing assistive technologies, robotics and advancing the use of data science, AI, and machine learning to augment and assist in improving the costs, quality, and patient/provider experience.
+- Digital Health and Data Science: This area concerns designing technologies to improve tele-medicine, data gathering, social media data pairing, sensor design, designing assistive technologies, robotics and advancing the use of data science, AI, and machine learning to augment and assist in improving the costs, quality, and patient/provider experience.

 - Special consideration will be given to block chain and other decentralization associated technologies.